kburova/crypto-projects/README.md

 All supporting files are found in the `files/` folder...

-# Assignment 3 ( description for assignmnet 2 was moved below )
+# Assignment 3 ( description for the assignment 2 was moved below )
 ## Part 1.
 Signature gen

 To run signature gen type this: